 Out-there, wilder sports can be extremely entertaining in their own right, and there's always a market for "extremely entertaining."

 Hardly anyone can afford a real personal trainer.
-Posting workouts — no matter how rigorous — can attract an audience composed of everyone from dedicated fitness nuts to out of shape newbies.
+Posting workouts — no matter how rigorous — can attract an audience composed of everyone from dedicated fitness nuts to newbies just starting their fitness journey.

 Running is one of the most fundamental, popular fitness pursuits.
 There are plenty of readers who would want to hear about your running exploits and anecdotes.